QuICC/Model-BoussinesqShellTC/Readme.md

-# Boussinesq thermal convection in a spherical shell
+# Boussinesq thermal convection(TC) in a spherical shell

 The model equations are